How do I change my IP and location with a VPN?

-- Using public Wi-Fi without risks is another major benefit of using a VPN.
+- Making the use of public Wi-Fi safer is another major benefit of using a VPN.
 After all, connecting to public Wi-Fi can leave your machine more vulnerable to hackers.
 But a VPN will keep you safe from these attacks by encrypting your traffic.

 - Bypassing restrictions at work or school is a popular use of VPNs as it’ll help you bypass the network firewall and let you access any sites on the blacklist set up by your school or workplace.

 - If you’re a blogger, activist or journalist, it’s vital that you keep your work and your location completely private.
 Very often, your work or even your safety could depend on it.
 A VPN will mask your IP address and keep your work and whereabouts safe.

 - Making sure Google can’t track you is important to people who value their privacy.
 It can often feel like Google is tracking our every move.
 And you don’t want information about you being sold to third party companies.
 The use of a VPN will stop Google from being able to spy on you.

 - You can save money on shopping and travel by using a VPN to access cheaper deals in other locations.
 Very often, global companies will offer different prices for products and services to different countries.
 This can help you save a lot of money, particularly on travel and online shopping.